Skip to main content

 What We Pick Up

 Servers — Rack-mount, tower, blade servers.
 Dell PowerEdge, HP ProLiant, Lenovo ThinkSystem, Supermicro, and everything else.
 Working or not.
 This is our bread and butter.
 Enterprise servers — even older generations — often have significant component value in processors, memory, and drives.
+See our server recycling service for details.

 Networking Equipment — Switches, routers, firewalls, access points, and wireless controllers.
 Cisco, Juniper, Arista, Meraki, Ubiquiti, Palo Alto, Fortinet — we take it all.
+Note that some networking gear stores configurations and credentials in flash memory, which is one more reason it shouldn’t go in a dumpster.

 Storage Arrays and SAN Equipment — NetApp, Dell EMC, Pure Storage, HPE, IBM.
 Disk shelves, controllers, SFPs, and fiber channel cards.
+Storage equipment is data-bearing by definition, so every drive gets pulled and tracked.

 Desktop Computers — Business-class desktops like Dell OptiPlex, HP EliteDesk, and Lenovo ThinkCentre.
 We do take consumer-grade desktops, but they typically carry less recovery value.